 - Will the First Time Home Buyer Incentive really help?

 How does the First Time Home Buyer Incentive work?

 For buyers who qualify, the government puts up five per cent of the price of a resale home, or either five or 10 per cent of the price of a newly constructed home.
 The incentive is a second mortgage on the title of the property, but no regular principal payments are required.
 The loan is interest free, and it can be repaid at any time without incurring penalties.

-What to consider before getting the First Time Home Buyer Incentive?
+What to consider before applying for the First Time Home Buyer Incentive

 - The loan must be repaid within 25 years of the date borrowed or when the home is sold, whichever comes first.